TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv3_screen_12864.md

 ### Method 1 - WiFi Mode only

-Extract the contents of the zip file you downloaded above and place them in a folder called "Menu" on the SD card of the GTR.
+Extract the contents of the zip file you downloaded above and place them in a folder called "Menu" on the SD card of the Fly-407ZG.

 ### Method 2